w3c/wai-statements/index.md

 ### Compliance basis
 {% include excol.html type="middle" %}
 * Where does the requirement to be conformant originate from (organization, legal requirement, other motivation).
 This could be a non-public statement, for example if a company requires their departments to report on compliance to a central unit/department.
 * <strong>Example:</strong> If this is not public, but as an internal requirement from a top department in the organization, an example  could be: "Required by department X for compliance".
 If required by law to report like in Europe, it could be: "Directive 2016/2102 of the European Union" or in the US: "ADA".
 It could also be local legislation like "WGBH/cz" in the Netherlands.
+For Citylights, the example could be "Our organization supports is committed to the promoting a high degree of usability for people with disabilities.
+Our management requires involvement of different stakeholders in Web accessibility.
+These include disability organizations, accessibility research organizations, and more.
+We also want to follow legal rquirements."
 * <strong>Format:</strong> [Describe the compliance basis]
 * <textarea rows="1" cols="50">Explain why your organization strives for conformance...</textarea><button type="button">Add to my Accessibility Statement</button>
 {% include excol.html type="end" %}